 Or the employee who finds herself almost clicking on a link purportedly from the IRS or a vendor or a lawyer, calling for urgent attention, in addition to deleting the message, can give IT the heads up to warn other employees to be hesitant, too.

 Keep in mind, though, that simply offering a training session to all employees isn't sufficient.
 That doesn't make the lessons learned stick.
 It's also a good idea to plan to test your team on an ongoing basis.
 Try different social engineering pretexts, amplifying the complexity over time, effectively educating employees on other attack vectors, and identifying vulnerabilities.

 RedTeam Security offers advanced application, network penetration testing, and physical penetration testing.
 RedTeam Security is also highly skilled at conducting social engineering tests addressing four core areas of human susceptibility to persuasion and manipulation:

 If you're ready to learn more about preparing your team and securing your networks, applications and people, click the button below and let's chat!

-RedTeam is a proud partner of InteProIQ, one of the leading cybersecurity awareness training firms.
+RedTeam Security is a proud partner of InteProIQ, one of the leading cybersecurity awareness training firms.
 Visit them now to learn more about their simple e-learning solutions for promoting cybersecurity awareness within your organization.